-For our youngest pupils we teach one discrete session per week.
+For our youngest pupils (Year R - Year 2), we teach one discrete session per week, either in groups or as a whole class.
 We focus on:

-- Movements to enhance gross motor skills such as air-writing and pattern marking. - Exercises to develop fine motor skills such as making marks on paper, whiteboards, cutting and threading. - 'Jingles' are used to familiarise Year R pupils with letter shapes and formation (see Appendix A). - Consistent teaching and reinforcement of letter formation through Letters and Sounds is implemented. - Using the 'grass, mud and sky' lines to acknowledge all ascenders and descenders.
+- Movements to enhance gross motor skills such as air-writing and pattern marking. - Exercises to develop fine motor skills, such as making marks on paper, whiteboards, cutting and threading.

+- 'Jingles' are used to familiarise Year R pupils with letter shapes and formation (see Appendix A).
+'Jingles' can also be found at the front of the children's Green Home Link Books, so that new parents can see how the children can be encouraged to form letters correctly. - Consistent teaching and reinforcement of letter formation through our phonics programme is implemented.
+(Please note that the discrete teaching of handwriting is taught in 'Handwriting Families', which may differentiate from the order in which phonics is taught). - Using the 'grass, mud and sky' lines to acknowledge all ascenders and descenders.